 Last week, I hadn’t even finished loading the washer before three neighbors wandered in with laundry of their own.
 My heart sank, obviously, but there’s nothing for it except to pretend I’m sociable.
 I plastered a smile on my face and traded pleasantries.
 I listened; I nodded in the right places; I feigned interest — and fantasized about pulling the fire alarm.

 They exchanged medical conditions, talked about medical bills, and eventually defaulted to the good old days.
-One yattered on and on about the glory of skating rinks.
+One described the glory of skating rinks.
 She waxed nostalgic about swanning around, spinning and twirling and flirting with the boys.
-Then she wheeled on me and asked if I remembered that kind of thing.
+Then she turned to me and asked if I remembered that kind of thing.
 I piped up with, ‘Well, sure.
 Know what I did at skating rinks?
 I cracked my head open.’

 Eyes got wide.
 Chins dropped.
 Crickets chirped.